netzkolchose/django-computedfields/docs/examples.rst

                 result += foo.c.some_baz_field
             return result

-With this you changed the chances, that multiple instances of `Foo` might be seen as changed by the update resolver, as just a single change of a `Baz` instance might link to multiple `foos`, which always turns out as an n-cases update for the computed field.
+With this you changed the chances, that multiple instances of `Foo` might be seen as changed at once by the update resolver, as a single change of a `Baz` instance might link to multiple `foos`.
+Here the resolver would have to do an n-cases update for the computed field `comp`, which qualifies for a prefetch lookup.

 Furthermore we extended the prefetch rule to also contain values from `Baz`, which lifts the need for additional subqueries from the `some_baz_field` access in the code.
 This also could have been achieved